Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Level Difficulty vs Mega Mewtwo X

-Duo Very hard (expert only)
+Duo Very hard (expert coordination required)

-Trio Hard but realistic
+Trio Hard but achievable

-Beginner Easy participation
+Beginner Easy participation (public lobbies)

-Intermediate Stable clears
+Intermediate Stable clears with proper teams

-Advanced Fast efficient raids
+Advanced Fast and efficient clears

-Expert Speedrun optimization
+Expert Speed-oriented optimization

 Mega Mewtwo X Counters Guide